Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Nonlinear Schr o dinger Equation

 similar to the cubic nonlinear Schr\"{o}dinger equation, to obtain a real valued Lagrangian we set $u(x,t)=\phi(x,t) e^{i\theta(x,t)}$, which leads us to two equations of motion

 From these equations of motions, we construct the logarithmic Lagrangian density

-By being degenerate, having a rank zero Hessian matrix and giving the same canonical momenta \eqref{nls_c_momenta}, qualitatively, this logarithmic Lagrangian density is similar to the cubic one (\ref{cnls_L}).
-Therefore, we choose the same primary constraints \eqref{nls_pconstraints} and write the total Hamiltonian as follows.
+By being degenerate, having a rank zero Hessian matrix, and giving the same canonical momenta Eq.~\eqref{nls_c_momenta}, qualitatively, this logarithmic Lagrangian density is similar to the cubic one Eq.~\eqref{cnls_L}.
+Therefore, we choose the same primary constraints Eq.~\eqref{nls_pconstraints} and write the total Hamiltonian as follows